GregoryFaust/samblaster/README.md

 -a --acceptDupMarks       Accept duplicate marks already in input file instead of looking for duplicates in the input.
 -e --excludeDups          Exclude reads marked as duplicates from discordant, splitter, and/or unmapped file.
 -r --removeDups           Remove duplicates reads from all output files.
 (Implies --excludeDups).
+   --addMateTags          Add MC and MQ tags to all output paired-end SAM lines.
    --maxSplitCount    INT Maximum number of split alignments for a read to be included in splitter file.
 [2] --maxUnmappedBases INT Maximum number of un-aligned bases between two alignments to be included in splitter file.
 [50] --minIndelSize     INT Minimum structural variant feature size for split alignments to be included in splitter file.
 [50]